 Describe how the project helps advance or develop a solution to a water need identified through TAP-IN and other water innovation challenges.
 What is the problem/need/challenge?

+Last Updated: May 2021

 N/A

-Describe how this project impacts current or emerging trends; technologies; clusters, sectors, or groups in water innovation.
+Describe how the water innovation is project impacts current or emerging trends; technologies; clusters, sectors, or groups in n.

 N/A

 Colorado Water Conservation Board

 Water Plan Grant - Statement of Work - Exhibit A